 | |

 Microsoft 365, formerly known as Office 365, and Google Workspace are widely recognized office suites catering to businesses of all sizes.
-While each has its own advantages and disadvantages, this article aims to address a specific scenario where organizations or specific teams may need to utilize both solutions simultaneously.
+While each has its own advantages and disadvantages, this article aims to address a specific scenario where organizations or teams may need to utilize both solutions simultaneously (for example, after a company merger or acquisition).
 Managing emails from multiple mailboxes is relatively straightforward, but when it comes to synchronizing calendars and meetings between Outlook and Gmail, avoiding double-bookings and maintaining an organized calendar can become challenging.

 Create the sync in SyncPenguin Dashboard

-All synchronizations are managed from our dashboard: https://dashboard.syncpenguin.com/.
-You can create a free account and start the trial at any time.
+All synchronizations are managed from our cloud dashboard: https://dashboard.syncpenguin.com/.
+You can create a free account and start the 14-day trial at any time.

-To set up a Microsoft and Google calendar sync, head to the Synchronizations section of the left menu and click + New sync.
-Then select Office 365 Calendar Meetings as the first service to sync, and Google Calendar Meetings as the second.
-After that select the sync direction, which in our case is Two-way.
+To set up a Microsoft and Google calendar sync, head to the “Synchronizations” section of the left menu and click “+ New sync”.
+Then, select Outlook Calendar Meetings as the first service to sync, and Google Calendar Meetings as the second.
+After that, select the syncing direction, which in our case is “Two-way“.

-Creating Office 365 and Google Workspace calendar sync
+Creating a Outlook and Google Workspace calendar sync with domain-wide access

 Once the sync is created, you’ll see the main sync page with the following sections:

-1. Master sync profile.
-Used to connect both Google and O365 accounts with domain-wide access.
+2. Domain-wide access.
+Used to connect both Google Workspace and M365 tenants with domain-wide access.

 4. Field mapping & rules.
-Customize how data is mapped between M365 and Google meetings.
+In this section, you can customize how meetings are synced and mapped between M365 and Google.

 5. Sync history.
-See how updates you make to the calendar meetings are tracked and applied to the other calendar.
+In this section, you’ll see how updates you make to the calendar meetings are tracked and applied to the calendar in the opposite tenant.

 Connect Google Workspace (service account)